OMEGAJZ/Sir-Count-A-Lot/readme.md

-This is a simple Discord bot which counts all send messages from every author in a Discord channel.
+This is a simple Discord bot which counts messages, words, letters and ranks all participants of the Discord Server